pschmeddes/pschmeddes.github.io/STIP1 OutSystemsStandards/0-contents.md

 : Information on way the STIP1 solution on the Outsystems platform is structured in Domains, Concepts and Modules.

-Integrations
+Integration's

-: Types of integrations and how to implement them/
+: Types of integration's and how to implement them.

 Naming conventions